MohammedSardarSaajit4488/CODSOFT/README.md

 # CODSOFT

 HERE:
-This repo is dedicated to CODSOFT Projects ONLY...
+This repo is dedicated to CODSOFT Projects...

 #EXCLUSIVE: WEB DEVOLOPMENT